-Included in our financial results for the years ended December 31, 2013 and 2012 was the recognition of \$95.3 million of gains and \$40.9 million of losses, respectively, on other derivative instruments we held for purposes of both hedging and non-hedging activities, principally credit default swaps, TBAs, put and call options for TBAs, constant maturity swaps, Markit IOS total return swaps and inverse interest-only securities.
-Included within these year ended December 31, 2013 and 2012 results was the recognition of \$14.0 million and \$26.0 million of interest income, net of accretion on inverse interest-only securities on an average amortized cost basis of \$251.1 million and \$257.6 million, respectively.
+Included in our financial results for the years ended December 31, 2014 and 2013 was the recognition of \$17.5 million of losses and \$95.3 million of gains, respectively, on other derivative instruments we held for purposes of both hedging and non-hedging activities, principally credit default swaps, TBAs, put and call options for TBAs, constant maturity swaps, Markit IOS total return swaps and inverse interest-only securities.
+Included within these year ended December 31, 2014 and 2013 results was the recognition of \$30.2 million and \$14.0 million of interest income, net of accretion on inverse interest-only securities on an average amortized cost basis of \$188.8 million and \$251.1 million, respectively.
 The remainder represented realized and unrealized gains and losses on other derivative instruments.
 As these derivative instruments are considered trading instruments, our financial results include both realized and unrealized gains (losses) associated with these instruments.
 Since our derivative instruments are generally used for purposes of hedging our interest rate and credit risk exposure, their unrealized valuation gains and losses are generally offset by unrealized losses and gains in our RMBS AFS and mortgage loan portfolios.

-Gain (Loss) on Mortgage Loans Held-for-Sale
+(Loss) Gain on Residential Mortgage Loans Held-for-Sale

-For the years ended December 31, 2013 and 2012, we recorded losses on mortgage loans held-for-sale of \$33.8 million and gains of \$2.3 million, respectively.
-Included within these results was the recognition of losses of \$13.8 million and \$0.1 million, respectively, on mortgage loans held-for-sale, and losses of \$20.0 million and gains of \$2.4 million on commitments to purchase mortgage loans held-for-sale for the years ended December 31, 2013 and 2012.
-The decrease in gains on mortgage loans held-for-sale during the year ended December 31, 2013, as compared to the year ended December 31, 2012, was due primarily to the rising rate environment.
+For the years ended December 31, 2014 and 2013, we recorded gains on residential mortgage loans held-for-sale of \$17.3 million and losses of \$33.8 million, respectively.
+Included within these results was the recognition of gains of \$12.6 million and losses of \$13.8 million, respectively, on residential mortgage loans held-for-sale, and gains of \$4.7 million and losses of \$20.0 million on commitments to purchase residential mortgage loans held-for-sale for the years ended December 31, 2014 and 2013.
+The gains recorded on residential mortgage loans held-for-sale during the year ended December 31, 2014, as compared to the losses recorded during the year ended December 31, 2013, were due in part to falling interest rates during the year ended December 31, 2014, as compared to rising interest rates during the year ended December 31, 2013.